wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 // this tells express where to look for the view files app.set('views', __dirname + '/views');

-// this line sets handlebars to be the default view engine app.set('view engine', 'jsx');
+// this line sets react to be the default view engine app.set('view engine', 'jsx');

 app.get('/', (req, res) => {